SashankBhattarai/Rateyourpolitician-INCOMPLETE/README.md

 By using blockchain technology, the system removes the need to trust a central authority to manage or protect voting data.

-##💡 Why Is This Project Interesting?
+## 💡Why Is This Project Interesting?

 This project is interesting because it combines decentralization with public accountability: